finom/elegant-threading/README.md

 const result = await heavyCalculations(a, b, c);
 ```

-Is required that every exported function needs to be defined as [function declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function).
+Is's a requirement that every exported function needs to be defined as [function declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function).
 This approach has one downside: since they're stringified to be also a part of an inline worker, an error is thrown inside them may show you a wrong line number.
 But it can be debugged with the help of `console.log` method or other `console` methods.

 ## Tests